 This trend wasn’t so much a toy as it was a printed collection of toys.
 The Sears Christmas Book, a staple for holiday shopping, showed everything anyone could want to buy someone for Christmas.
 The first one in 1933 was only 87 pages; by 1968, it was 608 pages.

 You may also like:Space discoveries from the year you were born

 The first science-fiction comic strip ever, “Buck Rogers in the 25th Century AD,” premiered in January 1929.
 It was a daily strip, followed by a color Sunday edition in 1930 and a radio show in 1932.
 In 1934, the first Buck Rogers replica toy ray gun debuted; it sold for 50 cents and made a “pop” sound when fired.

 This year, the first canned beer hit the market in Richmond, Virginia, from Gottfried Krueger Brewery.
 It was so popular that by the end of the year, 37 more breweries were selling canned beer, and more than 200 million cans were sold.

 In 1935, Parker Brothers started selling the real estate game Monopoly, however, the idea for the game was stolen.
 1936 was a particularly popular year for the game because the original creator, Lizzie Magie, called out the thievery on the front page of The Washington Post that January.

-These little plastic toy soldiers were first produced in 1938, which ended up being impeccable timing—when World War II began in 1939, the popularity of the toys took off.
-Today, you can find them in all sorts of poses, including yoga.
+These little plastic toy soldiers were first produced in 1938, and—what timing—when World War II began in 1939, the popularity of the toys took off.
+Today, we can find them in all sorts of poses, including yoga.